Skip to main content

 1. If it’s not still open, re-open yourname-product-Adobe RGB.psd.

-4. In the Paths panel, double-click the work path and name it tumbler glass for future reference.
+4. In the Paths panel, name the path tumbler glass.

-5. Deselect the path by pressing Return (Mac) or Enter (Windows) to hide the path outline.
+5. Deselect the path by hitting Return (Mac) or Enter (Windows).

 Selecting the Lemons

-1. Navigate to the Channels panel and click the Create new channel button new button at the bottom of the panel.
+1. Go to the Channels panel and click the Create new channel button new button.

-2. Double-click the new channel thumbnail (not the name) to access its properties:
+2. Double–click anywhere on the new channel (except on the name) and:

 • Name it lemons

-3. With the lemons channel still active, click the eye icon eye hide show icon next to the composite RGB channel to overlay your selection work.
+3. With the lemons channel still selected, show eye hide show icon the composite RGB.

 Selecting the Glass of the Bottle

-1. Switch to the Paths panel and load the bottle path as an active selection by Cmd-clicking (Mac) or Ctrl-clicking (Windows) the path thumbnail.
+1. Go to the Paths panel and load the bottle path as a selection by Cmd–clicking (Mac) or CTRL–clicking (Windows) the path thumbnail.

-2. Click once on the label and cap path to select it.
+2. In the Paths panel, click once on the label and cap path.

-3. Access the Paths panel menu panel menu and choose Make Selection.
+3. Go to the Paths panel menu panel menu and choose Make Selection.

 Feather Radius: 0